John Congdon

 Like I tried to tell Roy.
 This was just my $0.02 and was never meant for a blog entry until he gave me another templated answer telling me that he couldn’t give me any discounts.
 Roy….
 I already told you I found a 10% code and already save $180.
 I don’t need your help saving money any more.

-2 Responses to "Creating a Win/Win Situation With Promotions"
+2 replies on “Creating a Win/Win Situation With Promotions”

 I had this discussion with my wife earlier today.
 AMF has a $.99 promotion going for the holiday weekend.
 However, you can only get a couple of coupons online and then you are cut off.
 I had a hard time figuring out why they would limit the number of coupons.
 Were they afraid the would attract too many people and lose money?
 If that's the case, why risk it at that price point?
 Just up the price and give me less hassle when it comes to the coupon…